Italian Adverbs of Frequency: Rules, Examples and More!

 I mean, without adverbs of frequency, you literally can’t ever say “never.”

 If you hadn’t already guessed, “never” is an adverb of frequency, just like “always” or “sometimes.”
-These words indicate how often something happens.
+These words indicate how often something happens and are some of the most common words in any language.

-We’ll show you the most useful Italian adverbs of frequency and how to use them like a native speaker would.
+In this post, I’ll teach you the most common Italian adverbs of frequency and how to use them like a native speaker!

 What Are Italian Adverbs of Frequency?